mahi2t/RobotSimulator/ReadMe.md

 		REPORT

 ###Technical Details
+- VS2019
+- .NetCore Console App
+- .NetCore class library

+Nuget Packages required
+- Microsoft dependency injection
+- Moq (for tests)

-To run the application, first restore the nuget packages and get build the application.
+Open the solution file in Visual Studio 2019, then restore the nuget packages and build the application.
+Simply run the app.